-To continue with this quick start exercise, a minimum of one pool is necessary, created and hosted by one of the MSNs in the cluster.
-However the number of pools available limits the extent to which the synchronous n-way mirroring feature ("replication") of Persistent Volumes can configured for testing and evaluation; the number of pools configured should be no lower than the desired maximum replication factor of the PVs to be created.
-Note also that when placing data replicas, to provide appropriate redundancy, Mayastor's control plane will avoid locating more than one replica of a PV on the same MSN.
+To continue with this quick start exercise, a minimum of one pool is necessary, created and hosted on one of the Mayastor nodes in the cluster.
+However, the number of pools available limits the extent to which the synchronous n-way mirroring feature ("replication") of Persistent Volumes can be configured for testing and evaluation; the number of pools configured should be no fewer than the desired maximum replication factor of the PVs to be created.
+Also, while placing data replicas ensure that appropriate redundancy is provided.
+Mayastor's control plane will avoid locating more than one replica of a volume on the same Mayastor node.
 Therefore, for example, the minimum viable configuration for a Mayastor deployment which is intended to test 3-way mirrored PVs must have three Mayastor Nodes, each having one Mayastor Pool, with each of those pools having one unique block device allocated to it.